-Yew Tree Farm has been on this site since circa.
-1500, the house that you can see was built around 1750 and the original Yew Tree Cottage still situated to the rear of the new house.
+About UsAs shown on old maps a Yew Tree Cottage has been noted on this site since circa.
+1500.
+The house that you now see was built around 1750 and was originally named "New Castle" and at some point, changed to Yew Tree Farm.

-Our Georgian home has been sympathetically decorated inside to reflect the periods since it was built.
+This Georgian home has been sympathetically decorated inside to reflect the periods since it’s construction.

-We are a small working farm building up our own herd of pedigree Gloucester Old Spot Pigs, Boer Goats and flock of Herdwick Sheep in addition to the farmyard ducks, geese and chickens.
-Our products are sold seasonally through the family shop "Halfords Butchers" owned and run by our daughter Nicki and her husband Lee in Tewkesbury.
+As a small working farm, pedigree herds of Gloucester Old Spot Pigs, Boer Goats and a flock of Herdwick Sheep enjoy the holding in addition to the farmyard ducks and chickens.

 "Farmhouse Perry", (proper pear cider), made in limited supply from the Perry Pear trees on the farm continues this old tradition.
 A further 20 trees have recently been planted grafted from the ancient tree stock.

 Motorhome and caravanning facilities are available within the "Certificated Location", for up to 5 units on the farm.

 Bed & Breakfast had been available in the past but has been suspended since the pandemic.